 Why do I need advice from a settlement agreement solicitor?

-If you have been offered a settlement agreement, your employer has to make sure you receive independent legal advice before signing, otherwise the agreement will not be enforceable.
+If you have been offered a settlement agreement, your employer must make sure you receive independent legal advice before signing, otherwise the agreement will not be enforceable.
 The reason behind this is to ensure you fully understand the implications of entering into this agreement.

-Our settlement agreement solicitors are able to provide this advice face to face or over the telephone at your convenience.
+Our settlement agreement solicitors can provide this advice face to face or over the telephone at your convenience.
 Please contact us to arrange an appointment if you have been offered a settlement agreement.

 What are the requirements of a legally binding settlement agreement?